Spectral Ranking: Boundary conditions

 \section{Boundary conditions}

 There is still an important ingredient we are missing: some \emph{initial preference}, or \emph{boundary condition}, as Hubbell~\cite{HubIOACI} calls it.
-Hubbell's interest is \emph{clique detection}, an early study of \emph{spectral graph clustering}\footnote{It would be interesting to write a note similar to this one for spectral clustering, as sociologists have been playing with the idea for quite a while.}.
-Hubbell is inspired by the works of Luce, Perry and Festinger on clique identification~\cite{LuPMMAGS,FesASUMA}; they use fixed powers of the adjacency matrix to estimate the similarity of nodes, and Hubbell proposes to sum up \emph{all powers} of a matrix when such a sum exists.
-Then, in analogy with Leontief's input-output economic model~\footnote{Recently, Franceschet~\cite{FraPRSSG} has argued that Leontief's input-output model is a precursor of PageRank, which would make it the oldest known.
+Hubbell's interest is \emph{clique detection}, an early study of \emph{spectral graph clustering}.\footnote{It would be interesting to write a note similar to this one for spectral clustering, as sociologists have been playing with the idea for quite a while.} Hubbell is inspired by the works of Luce, Perry and Festinger on clique identification~\cite{LuPMMAGS,FesASUMA}; they use fixed powers of the adjacency matrix to estimate the similarity of nodes, and Hubbell proposes to sum up \emph{all powers} of a matrix when such a sum exists.
+Then, in analogy with Leontief's input-output economic model,\footnote{Recently, Franceschet~\cite{FraPR} has argued that Leontief's input-output model is a precursor of PageRank.
 I think this is a red herring, as Leontief just wants to represent the relationship between input and output of an economy.
-He claims that an \emph{equilibrium} is reached when prices are given by the fixpoint of the linear operator describing the input/output relationship, but being the goods indexing the matrix inhomogeneous, this pricing is not a ranking (and actually Leontief does not appear to make claims in this direction).
-If we consider any fixpoint study of a linear operator that expresses some kind of input/output relation a kind of spectral ranking, then Markov~\cite{MarRZBCV} beats Leontief by more than 30 years, and we can probably go back further.}~\cite{LeoSAE}, which represents the relationships between input and output of goods in each industry, he argues that one can define a status index $\bm r$ using the recursive equation
+He claims that an \emph{equilibrium} is reached when prices are given by the fixpoint of the linear operator describing the input/output relationship, but being the goods indexing the matrix inhomogeneous, this pricing is not a ranking (and, indeed, Leontief does not appear to make claims in this direction).} which represents the relationships between input and output of goods in each industry~\cite{LeoSAE}, he argues that one can define a status index $\bm r$ using the recursive equation

 where $\bm v$ is a \emph{boundary condition}, or \emph{exogenous contribution} to the system.
 Finally, he notes that formally